 Battling PCOS can be very mentally and emotionally challenging, which is why cultivating a strong support system, whether it’s through friends, family or support groups, can be immensely beneficial.
 Having people who understand what you’re going through and having encouragement on your side can make a significant difference in managing the condition alongside effective self-care.

-What Is PCOS And What Are The Symptoms?
+What Is PCOS, And What Are The Symptoms?

-Irregular Menstrual Cycles: Women with PCOS often experience irregular or very few menstrual periods, which can make it difficult to predict ovulation and conceive.
+Women with PCOS often experience irregular or very few menstrual periods, which can make it difficult to predict ovulation and conceive.
 Even with a period calculator, PCOS makes tracking your period very difficult as it can be fairly unexpected and unusual.

-Polycystic Ovaries: On ultrasound imaging, the ovaries of individuals with PCOS may appear enlarged and contain numerous small follicles (tiny fluid-filled sacs).
+On ultrasound imaging, the ovaries of individuals with PCOS may appear enlarged and contain numerous small follicles (tiny fluid-filled sacs).
 These follicles may irregularly release eggs, leading to fertility issues.

 PCOS is not just limited to these three primary features, which is why it’s such a complex condition with a wide range of potential symptoms and health risks.
 Weight gain or difficulty losing weight, insulin resistance (which can lead to Type 2 diabetes), mood disorders and skin issues are also common symptoms of PCOS.

-How Is It Managed And Treated?
+How Is PCOS Managed And Treated?

 Self-care is a crucial component of managing PCOS effectively.
 And though there isn’t a set cure for PCOS, it’s important to acknowledge that individuals have the power to lessen and manage symptoms.